harinigt/Expense-Monitor/README.md

 node index.js

-On successful installation the application can viewed at the the url http://localhost:3000 If the user doesn’t receive a message  ‘server started at port 3000’ , the dependencies need to be installed.
+On successful installation, the application can viewed at the url http://localhost:3000 If the user doesn’t receive a message  ‘server started at port 3000’ , the dependencies need to be installed.

 The required dependencies can be installed using the command :